bluefroguk1/empire-dump/content/Wiki/Rituals/Anathemic Call of Bug and Briar.md

 Casting time|2 At the end of the ritual one of the contributors is chosen to deliver the [[Curse|curse]] with a pronouncement of doom.
 [[Curse|curse]]
 ### Effects
-This ritual creates a Curse that is delivered to a target with a pronouncement of doom: one contributors is chosen to deliver the curse, and they must do so within fifteen minutes or it falls on their own head.
+This ritual creates a [[Curse]] that is delivered to a target with a pronouncement of doom: one contributors is chosen to deliver the [[Curse|curse]], and they must do so within fifteen minutes or it falls on their own head.
-While under the curse, the target experiences a [[Roleplaying effect]]; they often suffer from itchy skin, and are regularly targeted by biting or stinging insects when they are in a natural setting.
+While under the [[Curse|curse]], the target experiences a [[Roleplaying effect]]; they often suffer from itchy skin, and are regularly targeted by biting or stinging insects when they are in a natural setting.
 While under the curse the target loses half of any production that would have been provided by a [[Farm]], [[Forest]] or [[Herb garden]] [[Resource|resource]].
 The additional production provided by an [[Enchantment]] such as [[Rampant Growth]] or [[Gathering the Harvest]] is not affected by this curse.
 Year Duration